 Typical opportunities include:

-• Designing computer vision systems that will recognise and track objects
+• Module coursework developing computer vision systems that will recognise and track objects

 • Web-based natural language processing and computerised approaches to language translation

-• Developing computerised algorithms which are derived from biological systems and computational biology
+• Developing bio-inspired algorithms derived from biological systems and computational biology

 • User-adaptive methods to tailor systems to individuals and groups

-This degree is also available as a 3 year BSc.
-See BSc Artificial Intelligence.
+UCAS code: G702, this degree is also available as a 3 year BSc.